Sunday, February 12, 2012

 Love is not “unconditional.”
 True love is fully conditional.
 It is a trade.
 It has to be earned.
 “God said ‘Take what you want and pay for it.’”

 What matters in this respect?

 - Intellect matters.
-A Disciple of Causation [i.e., a person who recognizes and embraces the fact that to achieve a desired end he must enact its cause] uses his mind fully in the pursuit of his values—and this is a very attractive characteristic to other rational people.
+A Disciple of Causation [i.e., a person who recognizes and embraces the fact that to achieve a desired end he must enact its cause] uses his mind fully in the pursuit of his values—and this is an attractive characteristic to other rational people.

-- Values matter—not only moral values, but also optional values: especially our hobbies and how we spend our free time.
+- Values matter—not only moral values, but also optional values: especially our hobbies, recreational activities, and how we spend our leisure time.
 The kind of person we want as a lover is the kind of person who is attracted to someone who pursues values.
 The kind of person we want is the kind of person who is looking for a Disciple of Causation.
 (Conveniently, that is just what we want to be anyway.)

 - Appearance matters.
 He or she may not look like Liv Tyler or Hugh Jackman—but a Disciple of Causation works with the looks he’s got.
 He gets himself and/or keeps himself in reasonable shape.
 He keeps himself clean and well groomed.
 He dresses nicely and appropriately for the occasion.
 And so forth.
-(Again, there’s no duty here—just the law of causality and what we want—and what the kind of person we want wants.)
+(Again, there’s no duty here—just the law of causality, what we want, and what the kind of person we want wants.)

 - Manners matter.

 - Excessive pressure and pushiness matter.
 There is nothing more off-putting than a guy or girl who doesn’t know when to back off.

 If we want a wonderful, lasting romantic relationship—if we want to fall in love and stay in love with a great girl or guy—then we have to make ourselves of value to such a person.